803rd Quartermaster mechanics prepare for annual training

+OPELIKA, Ala. – Proper care of Soldiers and equipment serves as a key part of the backbone of the U.S. Army.
+Without proper care, unit readiness can be negatively impacted.

-Soldiers from the 803rd Quartermaster Company, Sgt.
+U.S. Army Soldiers from the 803rd Quartermaster Company Staff Sgt.
+Terry Turnage, wheeled vehicle mechanic, Sgt.
 Wayne Broadnax, wheeled vehicle mechanic, Sgt.
-Ulrick Carson, automated logistics specialist, and Spc.
-Tarriant Martin, wheeled vehicle mechanic, attach new Humvee hardware to replace the windshields in Opelika, Ala., Aug.
-3, 2020.
-(U.S. Army Reserve Photo by 2nd Lt.
-Mathew Reed, 803rd Quartermaster Company)
+Ulrick Carson, automated logistics specialist, Spc.
+Harrison, Cassius, wheeled vehicle mechanic, and Spc.
+Tarriant Martin, wheeled vehicle mechanic, maintained that care during a recent 803rd Annual Training Prep Mechanics Mission in Opelika, Alabama August 3 – 7, 2020.

+During the 803rd CTRX Prep Mechanics Mission, the soldiers performed Preventative Maintenance Checks and Services (PMCS) on various types of equipment, to include Humvees (HMMWVs), 10K Forklifts, and generators.
+In addition to conducting PMCS, the soldiers moved equipment and vehicles from the unit in Opelika to their detachment in Dublin, Georgia.

+According to Army Regulation 750-1, the purpose of Army maintenance is to generate and regenerate combat power and preserve the capital investment of combat systems and equipment to enable training and mission accomplishment.

 |Date Taken: